kaosborn/KaosCollections/README.md

 * .NET Framework 4.0.
 * .NET Framework 3.5.

-### Library download and installation
+### Installation

+To install using Package Manager:

+`Install-Package Kaos.Collections -Version 3.0.0`

+To install using the .NET CLI:

+`dotnet add package Kaos.Collections --version 3.0.0`

+To install using the Visual Studio gallery:
 1. Click **Manage NuGet Packages**.
 2. Select package source of **nuget.org**.
 3. Click **Browse** and input **Kaos.Collections**.
 4. The package should appear.
 Click **Install**.
-As a multitargeted package, the appropriate binary will be selected for your program.
+As a multitargeted package, the appropriate binary will be installed for your program.

-Direct downloads are also available at NuGet.org and GitHub.com:
+To install using a direct reference to a `.dll` binary:

+1. Download the `.nuget` package from either:

 https://www.nuget.org/packages/Kaos.Collections/
+-or-
 https://github.com/kaosborn/KaosCollections/releases/

-As archives, individual binaries may be extracted from the `.nuget` package for specific platforms.
+2. As archives, individual binaries may be extracted from the `.nuget` package for specific platforms.
 A project may then reference the extracted platform-specific `.dll` directly.

 ### Documentation